Sage-Bionetworks/synapseDocs/_articles/tables.md

 ## Querying Versioned Tables

-To query a particular table version, append the version number after the table id.
+To query a particular table version, append the version number after the `Table` ID.
 For example, to query the first version of `syn3079449`:

 ```sql
 SELECT * FROM syn3079449.1